mimblewimble/grin/CONTRIBUTING.md

 The development team will be happy to help and guide you with any of these points and work with you getting your PR submitted for approval.
 Create a PR with [WIP] in the title and ask for specific assistance within the issue, or contact the dev team on any of the channels below.

+# Branching Model

+Grin's current branching model is as follows:

+`master` is used for development of the current point release.
+For instance, if the last released version of Grin is 1.2.0, master will contain changes intending to go into 1.2.1, 1.2.2 etc. Breaking and backwards-incompatible changes should not occur between point releases, and should not be merged into master.

+The repository will contain a branch from the next upcoming minor or major release.
+If `master` contains changes for the 1.2.x series and the next planned minor release is 1.3.0, there will be a branch called `milestones/1.3.0` into which all breaking changes intended for 1.3.0 should be merged.

+Periodially, (and particularly in a situation where minor/major releases are undergoing a long development cycle), changes from `master` should be commit into the current major/minor branch so as to avoid a large, messy merge before release.

+Just before a major or minor release, the development branch is merged back into `master`, tested, tagged and released.
+It then becomes the new master for point releases in the series.
+The previous major/minor branch is deleted, and a new branch is created with the version number of the next anticipated major/minor release.

 # Find Us

 When you are starting to contribute to grin, we really would appreciate if you come by the gitter chat channels.